Illegal Immigration Reform and Immigrant Responsibility Act of 1996: Administrative warrants

+The U.S. Supreme Court upheld the constitutionality of Section 1226 in Demore v.
+Kim (2003), and lower federal courts have interpreted the "reason to believe" standard of Section 1357(a) to be functionally equivalent to the probable cause requirement of the Fourth Amendment.
+Such administrative warrants were originally authorized under Section 242 of the Immigration and Nationality Act of 1952, codified in Section 1252(a) of Title 8, and upheld by the Supreme Court in Abel v.
+United States (1960).

 Bars to re-entry

 Various bars for reentry of aliens were established by IIRAIRA.

 3-year bar to entry

 The 3-year bar to entry concerns aliens without lawful present status for more than 180 days but less than 365 days who returned to their home country voluntarily before the initiation of removal proceedings in immigration court.
 The 3-year bar begins on the date of the individual's departure or removal from the U.S.

 10-Year bar to entry

 The 10-year bar to entry applies to any alien who was ordered removed in immigration court or to any alien who returned to their home country prior to the final adjudication of their removal proceedings in immigration court who were in the United States without lawful immigration status for one or more years.
 Individuals in either of these categories are summarily found ineligible for entry for 10 years.
 If an alien gains admission after the 10-year bar and is subsequently deported, IIRAIRA imposed a 20-year bar to entry.